SamSnowdon13/CustomerRewards/README.md

 -getTotalRewards() returns the total amount of rewards necesarry and uses @JsonProperty to let Jackson know to map the JSON property name to the result of the Java method.

 # CustomerController/Endpoints
-There are five endpoints inside of the Customer Controller which when necessary test simple edge cases and have logging so that we can understand what went wrong and where.
+There are five endpoints inside of the Customer Controller which when necessary test simple edge cases and have logging so that we can understand what went wrong and where, and includes top level validation.

 Here are the examples of the endpoints that can be reached.